NextDevBoard/home/_posts/2015-12-15-NextDev-site-online.md

 The first thing you need to do is initialize the library and Nextion display.
 Then send a command to tell the display to go to the first page.
 It is possible to divide the UI into multiple pages (and for smaller LCD panels is almost a necessity).

-Here is the sample code:
+Here is a simple code example:

 {% highlight lua linenos %}
 disp = require("Nextion")